 Meanwhile, nursing supervisor Viola begins giving nurses and home health aides their assignments through Glip, posting them as tasks in conversations with the individuals.
 From the Glip Dashboard, she can see an overview of how many tasks have been checked off as the day goes on.
 When things do not go as planned, the workers in the field can also report back through Glip text chat or use Glip click-to-call to quickly get Viola or another member of the care team on the phone.

 Problem: In addition to working different schedules, some care team members are much easier to reach by one communication method than another: mobile phone, pager, or a note left on their desk.
 Because disseminating information to all team members is difficult, information deemed useful but not urgent often falls through the cracks.

-Solution: RingCentral Glip is optimized for team messaging, meaning that most messages are posted into a team conversation that is accessible to all members.
+Solution: RingCentral Glip is optimized for team messaging and other aspects of running a remote-friendly healthcare practice or service—most messages are posted into a team conversation that is accessible to all members.
 Home health agency employees who work at a desk can communicate with people in the field using the same work chat method.
 Team conversations can occur in real-time, but the chat messages are also stored for later review.
 In other words, Glip works well for a wide variety of communication styles and work functions.